 Prior to joining the firm, Mr. Loose served as a law clerk to the Honorable Ronald S.W.
 Lew in the United States District Court for the Central District of California.
 Mr. Loose received his law degree from the UCLA School of Law in 2005, where he graduated as a member of the Order of the Coif and served as a member of the Journal of International Law and Foreign Affairs.
 In 2002, he graduated magna cum laude from the University of California at Berkeley, where he received a Bachelor of Arts Degree with a double major in Rhetoric and Political Science.

-Mr. Loose is a member of the Association of Business Trial Lawyers.
-He is admitted to practice before all California State Courts, the Ninth Circuit Court of Appeals, the Fourth Circuit Court of Appeals, and the Northern, Eastern, and Central Districts of California.
+Mr. Loose is admitted to practice before all California State Courts, the Ninth Circuit Court of Appeals, the Fourth Circuit Court of Appeals, and the Northern, Eastern, Southern, and Central Districts of California.